rgbpokka/tp/docs/UserGuide.md

 * You can edit more than one field at a time (See example below).

-* Note that when changing a guest, it is important that there is no pre-existing guest with that passport number already.
+* Note that when editing a guest, it is important that there is no pre-existing guest with that passport number already.
 </div>

-* `PASSPORT_NUMBER`: Should only contain alphanumeric characters.
-* `EMAIL`: A valid email address should be used.
-* `ROOM_NUMBER`: Only numbers greater than 0 are valid.<br>Example
-* `TAG`: An optional field, more than one can be included in the command.

-Example:

-* `editguest pn/X12345678A r/123` locates the guest Bing Cheng, by his passport number X12345678A and overwrites the room number field with the new room number provided.

-* `editguest pn/X87654321A r/124 e/jj@mailer.com` locates the guest Jeremy, by his passport number X87654321A and overwrites the room number field with the new room number provided, and overwrites the old email field with the new email provided.

 [Back to Table of Contents](#table-of-contents)